 Access policy

 An access policy is a formalized set of rules and conditions that determines how users, systems, or entities are granted or denied permission to specific digital resources within an organization's network.
-As a cornerstone of Identity & Access Management (IAM) frameworks, access policies provide granular control over who can perform what actions, on which resources, and under what circumstances.
-These policies serve as critical security controls that protect against unauthorized access, data breaches, and information misuse.
+Integrated into Identity & Access Management (IAM) frameworks, these policies define granular control over who can perform what actions, on which resources, and under what circumstances.
+They take into account factors such as user roles, attributes, device security posture, network location, time of day, and the sensitivity of the resource being accessed.